 Carol Gering is the associate vice provost for Online and Distance Education, and assists in enhancing and strengthening the UO’s infrastructure for online and distance education by creating partnerships with academic departments across the university.
 Prior to joining the University of Oregon, Carol worked for the University of Alaska-Fairbanks (UAF) as the executive director of eLearning and Distance Education.
 She has been serving in various capacities related to distance education since 1994.
 Carol holds a BS from Southern Nazarene University, an MA in curriculum and instruction from UAF, and an interdisciplinary PhD in online education and psychology from UAF.

 In her role as vice provost for academic affairs, Ellen Herman oversees the tenure-track faculty review, tenure, and promotion processes.
 Ellen joined the Department of History in 1999.
-During her 18-year tenure at the university, she has served as a faculty member, a department head, and as faculty co-director of the Wayne Morse Center for Law and Politics, a position she continues to hold.
-The author of three books exploring the relationship between politics, policy, and the human sciences in modern U.S. history, Ellen’s current research explores the history of autism.
+She has served as a faculty member, a department head, and as faculty co-director of the Wayne Morse Center for Law and Politics, a position she continues to hold.
+The author of three books exploring the relationship between politics, policy, and the human sciences in modern U.S. history, Ellen’s current research explores the history of autism and includes a digital public history project on this subject.
 Ellen holds a BA from the University of Michigan and a PhD from Brandeis University.

 Suzette Howard is the executive assistant to the provost and senior vice president.
 She serves as the primary contact to the provost to ensure all matters related to his calendar, meetings, and use of his time are managed with efficiency and flexibility.
 Prior to coming to the University of Oregon, Suzette served as the assistant to the vice president for student affairs at California State University, Bakersfield (CSUB).
 She holds a bachelor's degree in public policy and administration from CSUB.